-Active Share and the Predictability of Portfolio Performance: Out-of-Sample Evidence from Separate Accounts
+Active Share and the Predictability of the Performance of Separate Accounts

-Keywords: Active share, separate accounts, mutual funds, alpha, out-of-sample, predictability
+Keywords: active share, separate account, mutual fund, alpha, performance, persistence, out-of-sample, predictability

 Suggested Citation: Suggested Citation